-Participation in civil society and political life among young people in Maharastra: Findings from the Youth in India - Situation and Needs study
+Participation in civil society and political life among young people in Maharastra: Findings from the Youth in India - Situation and Needs study (HTML)

 Acharya,Rajib; Singh,Abhishek; Santhya,K.G.; Ram,Faujdar; Jejeebhoy,Shireen J.; Ram,Usha; Mohanty,S.K.